carpentries/instructor-training/04-maps.md

 layout: page
 subtitle: Concept Maps
 ---
+> ## Motivating Question
+> How do people learn?
+How can we describe the difference in learning
+> between a novice and expert?
+{: .objectives}

 > ## Learning Objectives
 >
 > *   Learner can correctly explain how key aspects of expert behavior